 Once upon a time I was on the media pass list for the Food & Wine Classic, but not any longer.
 Since I usually get invited to everything anyway, it only makes my weekend more of a spontaneous adventure, and so I rest up in preparation, get outside more religiously, eat minimally, and leave my schedule wide open for what’s about to unfold.

 For me, the Classic began with the opening of The Grottos by Stephanie Janigo and Julie Engels, in partnership with Craveable Hospitality Group.
 With strong cocktails and great tunes by DJ Golden I was tempted to stay.
-Dancing in NYC nightclubs was once my scene, where we writhed and twerked anonymously until the morning hours at the darkest and seediest clubs with the best DJ’s.
-Stumbling home, shoes in hand, we’d step over the brooms of storeowners as they swept their walkway, the deep red sun rising over empty city streets.
+Dancing in NYC nightclubs was once my world, writhing and twerking anonymously with strangers until daylight at the darkest and seediest clubs with the best DJ’s.
+Stumbling home, shoes in hand, I’d step over the brooms of store owners as they swept their walkway, the deep red sun rising over empty city streets.
 But that night was not my night to turn it up, I needed to pace myself.

 Mellifluously speaking of the experience of each sip, Giglio declared that the first sip never counts, guiding us to cleanse the palate before judging.
 With the second sip we were encouraged to take notice of the fruits and acids as they moved from the back of the tongue towards the front of the mouth and across the gum line, leaving the dry aftertaste.
 The third sip was where the tones and dryness were truly detected.
 Between sips Giglio interspersed the bubbles with humorous stories depicting French snobbery at its best, and Champagne interludes with Queen Noor of Jordan.
 The food that accompanied the tasting was an egg sandwich and a packet of hot sauce set in front of us in a silver foil bag, as if straight off the streets of New York.
 The egg sandwich was there to show how with each sip the heat from the hot sauce increases.